mimblewimble/grin/doc/intro.md

 proving that the transaction did not create new funds, _without revealing the actual amounts_.
 * **Possession of private keys.** Like with most other cryptocurrencies, ownership of transaction outputs is guaranteed by the possession of ECC private keys.
-However, the proof that an entity own those private keys is not achieved by directly signing the transaction.
+However, the proof that an entity owns those private keys is not achieved by directly signing the transaction.

 The next sections on balance, ownership, change and proofs details how those two